Ons Island

-The Ons Island (Illa de Ons; Isla de Ons) is part of the Atlantic Islands of Galicia National Park.
-Situated in the Pontevedra estuary, it is celebrated for its breathtaking landscapes, rich gastronomy, and cultural significance.
-Ons belongs administratively to the municipality of Bueu, which has a regular ferry boat connection to the island.
+The Ons Island (Illa de Ons; Isla de Ons) is the main island of a small archipelago in the Ria de Pontevedra in Galicia, Spain.
+Ons belongs administratively to the municipality of Bueu, which has a regular ferry boat connection to the island, as have the mainland towns of Portonovo, Sanxenxo, Marín and Aldán.
+In 2020, lightning due to Subtropical Storm Alpha started a forest fire.